 With holes of relatively shallow depth, the setting of feed and rotation is usually a simple matter in DTH drilling, since the hammers are comparatively insensitive to small variations in the "normal" flow and pressure settings.
-The settings can be regarded as correct when the drill string turns evenly without jerks or jamming, and a steady penetration rate is obtained.
+The settings can be regarded as correct when the drill string turns evenly without jerks or jamming, and a steady penetration rate is obtained (Se table in page 4 for recommendations).